The strongest hands to hold

 It is hard to see so much sadness befall my hometown, especially when I’m still so close to its borders.
 Many horrific events took place throughout the world last year, but the blows that hit home hit the hardest.
 I love the town I was raised in and want nothing more than to see it devoid of such heartbreak.

 I have covered many stories in my short career that contain too much sadness for the small towns they took place in.
 Yet, it never fails that each tragedy is followed by an outpouring of support from friends, family and the local community.
-I have never seen anything to dispute this observation and my hometown is no exception.
+I have never seen anything to the dispute this observation and my hometown is no exception.

 I have seen the hands of love and support that reach out not long after these stories developed.
 Friends and family taking on responsibilities, organizing memorials and making sure that those afflicted by such pain are taken care of.
 No task is too small for the hands that reach out when there is need.
 Individuals who don’t think twice about taking on the weight for others, no matter how heavy.